 Ready for an adventure in Sedona?
-The drive to Sedona’s cliff dwellings is an adventure in itself- Palataki & Honanki Heritage sites both showcase Arizona’s ancient civilizations.
+The drive to Sedona’s ancient cliff dwellings is an adventure in itself- Palataki Heritage Site & Honanki both showcase Arizona’s ancient civilizations.

-Traveling to these two cliff dwellings requires a little bit of planning.
+Traveling to Palatki Heritage Site and Honanki cliff dwellings requires a little bit of planning.
 If you want to visit Palatki the only way to do so is to take a tour.
 Tours are limited to 10 people per tour.

 Tickets are limited and you’ll need to reserve ahead of time.
 There is no fee for the tours, however there is a $1.00 per ticket reservation fee and you will need a Red Rock Pass to park.

 Reserve your tickets at Recreation.gov – Palatki Heritage Site Tours

 There is a pit toilet, but no other facilities.
 Don’t forget to bring water and in addition either print or take a screen shot of your tickets as internet is spotty.

 How to Get to Palatki and Honanki Cliff Dwellings